Movement-DAO/move-docs/docs/peace/governance/process.md

 ## Step 0 - Discussion

 Authors can submit proposals at any time by creating a discussion thread in the `#✍️｜proposals` channel of the [Peace DAO Discord](https://discord.gg/movexyz).
-See [How to Create a Proposal](proposals) for best practices.

 :::tip
 You can use the [proposal template](template) as a starting point.
 When writing your proposal, try to be as detailed as possible in your specification.
 Only include what is necessary—short, specific proposals are best.